Configure the expiration policy for Microsoft 365 groups

 Set group expiration

-Open the Azure AD admin center with an account that is a global administrator in your Azure AD organization.
+Open the Azure portal with an account that is a Global Administrator in your Azure AD organization.

 On the Expiration page, you can: